ibm-cloud-docs/track-spend-with-cloudability/responsibilities-da.md

-Learn about the management responsibilities and terms and conditions that you have when you use the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture (DA).
+Learn about the management responsibilities and terms and conditions that you have when you use the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture.
 {: shortdesc}

-- For more information about the responsibilities for you and for {{site.data.keyword.IBM}} when you use a DA, see [Understanding your responsibilities when you use DA](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures).
+- For more information about the responsibilities for you and for {{site.data.keyword.IBM}} when you use a deployable architecture, see [Understanding your responsibilities when you use deployable architecture](/docs/secure-enterprise?topic=secure-enterprise-responsibilities-deployable-architectures).
 - For a high-level view of the service types in {{site.data.keyword.cloud}} and the breakdown of responsibilities between the customer and {{site.data.keyword.IBM_notm}} for each type, see "[Shared responsibilities for using {{site.data.keyword.cloud}} products](/docs/overview?topic=overview-shared-responsibilities)".
 - For the overall terms of use, see [{{site.data.keyword.cloud_notm}} Terms and Notices](/docs/overview?topic=overview-terms).

-Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use the {{site.data.keyword.IBM_notm}} Cloudability Enablement DA.
+Review the following sections for the specific responsibilities for you and for {{site.data.keyword.IBM_notm}} when you use the {{site.data.keyword.IBM_notm}} Cloudability Enablement deployable architecture.